quickapps/docs/eng/developers/field-api/index.md

 ## Making an Entity Fieldable
-Simply by attaching the fieldable behavior to any model will make it fieldable.
+Simply by attaching the `Fieldable Behavior` to any model will make it fieldable.

     public $actsAs = array('Field.Fieldable', ...);

 ## Attaching Fields to Entities
-After you have attached the Fieldable behavior to your model, you can start attaching Fields to it by invoking the `attachFieldInstance` of your model:
+After you have attached the Fieldable Behavior to your model, you can start attaching Fields to it by invoking the `attachFieldInstance` of your model:

     // In your model
     $this->attachFieldInstance($data);